In the guide

 Suppliers affected by the Regulations

-The Regulations apply to the following:
+The Regulations apply to those:

-- those who supply re-upholstery and re-covering services
+- who supply re-upholstery and re-covering services

 General testing requirements